What Do Life Insurance Tables And Table Rating Mean?

 If you are overweight, losing weight is probably the best option to improve your health classification.
 However, it is “easier said than done.”
 Trust me, I know.
 And, I can speak from experience.
 I was 50 pounds overweight at one point.
 My cholesterol and blood pressure were all out of whack.
 Once I lost the weight, these important levels returned to normal.

 Losing weight takes time.
-And, all of the carriers generally have the same requirements towards lost weight.
+And, all of the carriers generally have the same requirements for losing weight.
 It goes something like this: if you lost more than 10 pounds over the last 12 months, the carrier adds back half of the lost weight to your current weight.
 This is your weight for the application.
 For example.
-You used to weight 300 pounds 12 months ago, but now at 200.
+You used to weigh 300 pounds 12 months ago, but now at 200.
 Your new weight is 250.

 Why do they do this?
 Because most people gain 50% or more of their weight back.
 Personally, I don’t think this is right.
 But, let’s remember the purpose of underwriting: to create a fair premium for all insureds.